CloudLabs-MOC/AI-102-AIEngineer/Instructions/AI-102/AI102-gettingstartedpages/Lab28-Gettingstarted.md

 ## Explanation of Components

-1. **Custom Vision Training Resource:** Provides the environment to build, train, and manage an image classification model by uploading and tagging images.
+1. **Custom Vision Training Resource:** Provides the environment to build, train, and manage an object detection model by uploading images and tagging bounding boxes.

-2. **Custom Vision Prediction Resource:** Exposes a secure endpoint that allows client applications to submit images and receive classification results with probability scores.
+2. **Custom Vision Prediction Resource:** Hosts the published model and exposes a secure endpoint and key for serving detections (labels, boxes, confidence scores).

-3. **Custom Vision Portal:** A web-based interface to create projects, tag training data, train models, and publish them to the prediction resource.
+3. **Custom Vision Portal:** Web interface to create Object Detection projects, tag regions, run training iterations, review Precision/Recall/mAP, and publish the best model.

-4. **Azure Cloud Shell:** A browser-based terminal environment used to set up dependencies, clone the lab repository, and run Python scripts to interact with the Custom Vision services.
+4. **Azure Cloud Shell:** Browser-based terminal used to install dependencies, clone the lab repo, manage the .env configuration, and run Python/SDK scripts end-to-end.

+5. **Azure AI Custom Vision SDK (Training):** Python SDK that authenticates to the training resource to create projects and bulk-upload images with region annotations from JSON.

+6. **Azure AI Custom Vision SDK (Prediction):** Python SDK that calls the hosted model and returns predicted bounding boxes, tags, and probabilities for input images.

-5. **Python Client Application:** A sample application that connects to the prediction resource, sends images for analysis, and retrieves classification results programmatically.
+7. **Python Client Application:** Sample app that invokes the prediction endpoint, parses results, draws boxes/labels, and saves an annotated output image for verification.

 # Getting Started with lab